-I also recently published a paper at ESEC/FSE 2017 titled Suggesting Meaningful Variable Names for Decompiled Code: A Machine Translation Approach, which earned third place in the ESEC/FSE student research competition.
+I also published a paper at ESEC/FSE 2017 titled Suggesting Meaningful Variable Names for Decompiled Code: A Machine Translation Approach, which earned third place in the ESEC/FSE student research competition.
 [Preprint]

 ESEC/FSE 2017 Proceedings of the 2017 11th Joint Meeting on Foundations of Software Engineering, 2017